rsvim/rsvim.github.io/docs/manual/configuration.md

 When Rsvim starts, it will print the message `3`.

 The string value passed to the `import` keyword is called `specifier`.
 In this example, it is a file path relative to current javascript file.
 You can use an absolute file path as well.

-In ES module, the `import` declaration in above example is called [static import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import), they are running synchronously.
+The `import` statements in above example is called [static import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import), they are running synchronously.

 But, there are some limitations about Rsvim, since it is not 100% compatible with node: